-We have audited the annual financial statements of Morning Star Children's Centre set out on pages 6 to 12, which comprise the statement of financial position as at 29 February 2020, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended and a summary of significant accounting policies and other explanatory notes including a summary of significant accounting policies.
+We have audited the annual financial statements of Morning Star Children's Centre set out on pages 6 to 12, which comprise the statement of financial position as at 28 February 2023, the statement of comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended and other explanatory notes including a summary of significant accounting policies.

-In our opinion, except for the possible effect of the matter described in the Basis for Qualified Opinion section of our report, the financial statements present fairly, in all material respects, the financial position of Morning Star Children's Centre as at 29 February 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards for Small and Medium Sized Entities (IFRS for SME's).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Morning Star Children's Centre as at 28 February 2023, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards for Small and Medium Sized Entities (IFRS for SME's).